wwbumpas/apodcastfornow.com/collections/_posts/2019-04-21-a-shard-of-the-origin-story.md

 ---
 layout: post
-title: 'UTC: A Podcast For Now'
+title: 'A Shard of the Origin Story'
 date: 2019-04-21
 author: Tyler Etters
 ---

-*This post has an audio mirror in UTC001.*
+This post has an audio mirror in ["To Realize a Commoner Earth"](/episodes#utc001).

 Back in 2010 or so, a friend sent me a link to the double helix of audio and text that is [Adam Harper's Hauntology post](http://rougesfoam.blogspot.com/2009/10/hauntology-past-inside-present.html).
 It remains perhaps the single most influencial hyperlink ever sent my way.
 It changed my life in three ways.